February 17, 2016

 The Pharisees brought out the full range of emotion from our Lord Jesus.
 When He tried to show them the spirit of the Sabbath, they clung to the letter of the law, even that which they themselves had added to it.
 He asked them a simple question, one that begged a correct response.
 He asked whether the law permitted good on the Sabbath or evil?
 They wouldn’t reply.
 So, he put the man with the withered hand before the whole assembly in the synagogue and healed him.
 The man and his family rejoiced, but the Pharisees left angry, plotting with the Herodians, whom they normally hated, to plan the killing of Jesus.
 This scene caused conflicting emotions in Jesus.
 He was both angry and sad.
 Angry at the sinful pride that wouldn’t answer His question.
 And sad at the hard hearts that wouldn’t listen.

-Jesus made Capernaum His center of operations when He first began His ministry.
+Jesus became famous in the region of Galilee for his miracles and authoritative teaching.
+He made Capernaum His center of operations when He first began His ministry.
+This was a strategic location.
 Located at the Northern end of the Sea of Galilee, it was a major crossroads with the Via Maris (“Way of the Sea”) passing through it and the King’s Highway intersecting just North, connecting Cairo to Damascus and beyond.
 Here, Jesus called His first disciples and began to teach, “Repent of your sin and believe the Good News!”
 Great crowds of people began to travel to the area to see and hear Jesus.
-This is our calling today, to pray and declare the Good News, so that the “news about Jesus” spreads quickly throughout our world.
+This is our calling today.
+We want to make Jesus famous, not ourselves.
+We want “his fame” to spread “everywhere.”